Sydney Roosters: History

 The Eastern Suburbs District Rugby League Football Club (ESDRLFC) was formed on 24 January 1908 at a meeting at the Paddington Town Hall in Sydney after it was decided that the district should enter a team in the newly formed New South Wales Rugby Football League.
-The ESDRLFC was formed, under its articles of association with the NSWRFL, to represent the geographic areas in Sydney covering the Waverley, Randwick, Woollahra, Paddington, Darlinghurst and Vaucluse local government municipalities, as well as the eastern parts of the Sydney CBD.
-Indeed, the locality of Sydney, with postcode 2000, falls entirely within the official boundaries of the ESDRLFC.
+The ESDRLFC was formed, under its articles of association with the NSWRFL, to represent the geographic areas in Sydney covering the Waverley, Randwick, Woollahra, Paddington and Vaucluse local government municipalities, as well as the eastern parts of the Sydney CBD.

 Unofficially nicknamed the "Tricolours" due to the red, white and blue playing strip, Eastern Suburbs won its first match, defeating Newtown 32–16 at Wentworth Oval on 20 April 1908.
 In 1913 it became the first club to win three consecutive premierships; the line-ups during this period included the likes of Dally Messenger, Harry "Jersey" Flegg and Sandy Pearce, all regarded as all-time rugby league greats.
 However, the club rapidly declined and failed to win the premiership for the next nine seasons.

 Eastern Suburbs missed the finals once from 1926 to 1942, and in that time won four titles and the minor premiership on seven occasions.
 During this period, Dave Brown set several point-scoring records that still stand.
 In 1935, the team lost just one game, and recorded the highest winning margin in their history, an 87–7 (equivalent to 106–8 using the modern scoring system) victory over Canterbury.
 In 1936, Eastern Suburbs became one of five teams in premiership history to remain undefeated for an entire season, a feat they repeated the following year.
 It is the only club to remain unbeaten for two consecutive seasons.

 Despite claiming the premiership in 1945, Eastern Suburbs failed to make the finals for the following seven seasons.
 A runners-up finish in 1960 was the closest the club came to claiming the premiership during this era.
 Eastern Suburbs were soundly defeated 31–6 in the grand final that year, by the famous record-beating St George outfit.
 In 1966, the club fell to new depths and was winless for the first time in its history.
 It was also the last occasion in which the Roosters won the wooden spoon until claiming it again in the 2009 season.
 It ended a poor run for Eastern Suburbs; from 1963 to 1966, they won 8 of 72 matches, finishing second to last in 1964 and last in the other three years.
 The club underwent a renaissance in 1967 after appointing Jack Gibson as coach (1967–68), and introducing a new emblem on the playing jerseys, the rooster.